reversing the symptoms of trauma and anxiety

-My special focus is on birth, sexual and gynaecological traumas in a safe sanctuary where we move entirely at the pace of your nervous system.
+My special focus is on birth, sexual, medical, gynecological and developmental traumas in a safe sanctuary where we move entirely at the pace of your nervous system.

-When one parent experiences birth-related trauma, the entire family will feel the ripples.
-I work with whole families including babies to support them to thrive beyond the initial impact of the birth experience.
+When one person in a family experiences trauma, the entire family will feel the ripples.
+I work with whole families including babies to support them to thrive beyond the initial impact of birth-related trauma.

 Sexual and developmental traumas can especially have the effect of locking people out of their bodies.
 In addressing this I draw as well upon my experience as an embodiment teacher, helping clients in gentle but potent ways to inhabit their bodies more fully.
 The process may include couples’ coaching to explore the ways in which bodies can switch ‘off’ and ‘on’ in intimate relating as a result of trauma, stress and significant life events.

-My approach to working with trauma can also support those experiencing a disconnection from their body due to illness, grief, birth, menopause, chronic pain, chronic fatigue, pre- and peri-natal trauma, developmental trauma, medical, surgical, dental and anaesthesia traumas, trauma due to motor vehicle accidents, falls, violent attacks, natural disasters, and more.
+My approach to working with trauma can also support those experiencing a disconnection from their body due to illness, grief, birthing a baby, menopause, chronic pain, chronic fatigue, pre- and peri-natal trauma, developmental trauma, medical, surgical, dental and anaesthesia traumas, trauma due to motor vehicle accidents, falls, violent attacks, natural disasters, and more.

 This way of working with the nervous system can be applied to gearing up for major events with a sense of calm and confidence e.g. birth, surgery, exams, job interviews, court appearances, and so on.